pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--internet-infrastructure"><h3 id="heading--internet-infrastructure">More about Internet infrastructure</h3></a>

-The Internet is survivable because every computer can connect to every other computer, that's not standard operating procedure.
+The Internet is survivable because every computer can connect to every other computer, but that's not standard operating procedure.
 High-level networks [(Network Service Providers, NSPs)](https://en.wikipedia.org/wiki/Internet_service_provider#firstHeading) connect to at least three top level nodes called Network Access Points (NAPs), aka [Internet Exchange Points](https://en.wikipedia.org/wiki/Internet_exchange_point#firstHeading).
 At these points, packets to jump from one NSP to another.
 NAPs are public access points, Metropolitan Area Exchanges are private.
 These are virtually indistinguishable for the purposes of this discussion.

 As an aside, many of the MAEs are the residue of the phone company's early T1 lines, which was the initial backbone for the Internet.
 These MAEs act just like a NAP for the purposes of this discussion.

 A simpler picture of the Internet infrastructure looks like this: